Hong Kong Fact Sheet - The Police

 The Support Branch is responsible for the formulation and execution of policies in relation to operational support and occupational safety and health for both the regular and auxiliary Forces.
 It is also responsible for various licensing functions of the Force and offering assistance to other relevant licensing authorities.

-The TBHQ is responsible for formulating Force priorities, policies and procedures on traffic matters, co-ordinating their implementation and monitoring their effects.
-It processes all traffic prosecutions and collects and maintains traffic-related data.
-The TBHQ offers advice on traffic management matters and monitors local traffic schemes.
-It also formulates, supports and monitors road safety educational and enforcement programmes.
-Moreover, management of the Force fleet of over 2 800 vehicles and the driver cadre are also under its purview.
+The TBHQ is responsible for formulating and monitoring the effectiveness of Force priorities, policies and procedures on traffic matters, handling the procurement and maintenance of traffic enforcement equipment, and leveraging technology to enhance traffic enforcement capability.
+Further to processing all traffic prosecutions, collecting and maintaining traffic-related data, the TBHQ also conducts research on current and newly introduced traffic laws, regulations and policies, offers advice on traffic management matters and monitors local traffic schemes.
+It also formulates and coordinates road safety publicity campaigns and territory-wide thematic enforcement operations.
+Moreover, management of the Force fleet of over 2 750 vehicles and the driver cadre are also under its purview.

 The PR Wing plays an important role in enlisting public support in maintaining law and order by engaging the community, leveraging technologies and social media platforms, as well as working in partnership with the media to foster good relations with all sections of the community.
 Information about police activities is disseminated to local and overseas media round the clock.